rerrani/tipy/README.md

 # dNde.py

-Empirical model to construct energy distribution of a tidally stripped stellar tracer as in E+22 Appendix G
+Empirical model to construct energy distribution of a tidally stripped stellar tracer as in [E+22 Appendix G](https://arxiv.org/abs/2111.05866).
+For a very brief introduction, see also [this link](https://rerrani.github.io/code.html#dNdE).

 Also here, two ways to use this file: